async-graphql/async-graphql/docs/en/src/define_union.md

 ## Flattening nested unions

 A restriction in GraphQL is the inability to create a union type out of other union types.
-All members must be concrete types.
+All members must be `Object`.
 To support nested unions, we can "flatten" members that are unions, bringing their members up into the parent union.
 This is done by applying `#[item(flatten)]` on each member we want to flatten.